 Horizontal slices 3-5 mm thick provide optimal demonstration of the relationship between the tumour and the laryngeal cartilages, although thicker slices may be required if megablocks are used.
 For supraglottic carcinomas, blocks should include the relationship between the carcinoma and the anterior (submucosal) resection margin at the base of the tongue; blocks taken in the sagittal plane are more appropriate to demonstrate this feature.
-The description should include the subsite of origin of carcinoma, and the extent of involvement of laryngeal cartilages and extra-laryngeal tissues.14
+The description should include the subsite of origin of carcinoma, and the extent of involvement of laryngeal cartilages and extra-laryngeal tissues.15

-3.2.2 Selection of blocks for histology
+3.2.4 Selection of blocks for histology

-- Tumour at least one block per 10 mm diameter of tumour, including one selected to demonstrate the deepest involved tissue plane; the whole tumour should be processed if it is less than 10 mm in size.
-If megablocks are used, then the number of blocks will be fewer.Blocks of defined mucosal and soft tissue margins. - Non-neoplastic mucosa (one block). - Bone or cartilage if grossly involved by tumour. - Thyroid if present in laryngectomy.
+- Tumour at least one block per 10 mm diameter of tumour, including one selected to demonstrate the maximum depth of invasion; the whole tumour if less than 10 mm.
+If megablocks are used, then the number of blocks will be fewer. - Blocks of defined mucosal and soft tissue margins. - Non-neoplastic mucosa (one block). - Bone surgical margins (if applicable). - Bone, if involvement by tumour is suspected clinically or on imaging studies. - Thyroid if present in pharyngolaryngectomy.
 One block is sufficient if the thyroid appears normal.
-If the thyroid is abnormal, one or more blocks should be taken to confirm or exclude invasion by carcinoma or other pathology. - Tracheostomy site (if present).
+If the thyroid is abnormal, one or more blocks should be taken to confirm or exclude invasion by carcinoma or other pathology.

-3.2.3 Trans-oral laser resection specimens
+3.2.5 Trans-oral laser resection specimens